|

 B.A., Major in French, 1974.

 Richard Levy was born in Manhattan and grew up in the Bronx.
 He began college in fall 1968 with the freshman class of the newly created Lehman College.
 Rather than graduate with the class of 1972, however, he took a leave of absence from his studies to live in France.
-Professor Dorothy Brodin, at the time chair of the Department of Romance Languages, recommended he spend summer 1971 in France as a camp counselor – which he had done in New York – and to perfect his French; he stayed for seven months, meeting many friends, while a counselor and also when taking courses at the Sorbonne Nouvelle.
+Professor Dorothy Brodin recommended that he spend summer 1971 in France as a camp counselor – which he had done in New York – and to perfect his French.
+He stayed for seven months and met many friends while a counselor and also when taking courses at the Sorbonne Nouvelle.

 He moved back to France in March 1974, hoping to become an interpreter and translator (which he would become, years later).
 He tutored in English in Paris and taught at Université Paris-13 (Villetaneuse) until a student strike shortened the school year in spring 1976.
 While in France, he began learning German, Farsi, Arabic, and picked up Portuguese "while studying Brazilian jazz guitar with a fantastic guitar player and teacher from Rio de Janeiro."